caian-org/cv/README.md

 ## About

-My general _résumé_, in both english and portuguese, written in __LaTeX__ and compiled with __XeLaTeX__.
+My general _résumé_, in both english and portuguese, written in __LaTeX__ and compiled with __LuaTeX__.
 This project also have a tiny pipeline which compiles the documents and push them into my public S3 bucket.
 The compilation is made through a docker container which have everything needed (about 4 GB of stuff).